 What’s a holiday table without gravy?
-This gluten-free Keto Gravy is the real deal, nice and silky it adds a burst of hearty flavor to any meat, vegetable, or mashed cauliflower.
+This gluten-free Keto Gravy is the real deal, nice and silky it adds a burst of hearty flavor to any vegetable or mashed cauliflower.
 No doubt, there are many ways of making gravy but this is our tried and true way to have a delicious gravy every single time, regardless of pan drippings.

 For our recipe we use Pacific Foods Organic Vegetable Broth.
 Sometimes you want gravy without having a load of pan drippings around and this is the tastiest way to get that.
+If you’re plant-based, this recipe is perfect for you!

 You’ll see in our recipe notes that you can sub 1 cup of the broth with drippings if you have them, subbing the full amount tends to lead to a greasier keto gravy which isn’t necessarily what you want.
 This is where the broth comes in!
 It provides flavor but also lends to the light silky texture.
-Don’t worry, there’s still plenty of fat in this Keto Gravy 😉
+Don’t worry, there’s still plenty of healthy fats in this Keto Gravy 😉

 Pro Tip: our Keto Rolls are delicious on the side of a meal with this low-carb gravy!